 Travel time: approx. 2.5 hours

-Schwerin is a paradise for castle lovers with the majestic Schwerin Castle, the magnificent castle garden, the State Museum and the old town.
+Schwerin is a paradise for castle lovers with the majestic Schwerin Castle, the magnificent castle gardens, the State Museum, and the old town.

 Weimar